Steady, Proven Leadership

 Respect

-Consistently treating people with basic common decency regardless of perceived station.
+Consistently treating people with basic common decency.

 Respect